mister-hai/sandboxy/data/CTFd/ctfcli/readme.md

         for multiple operations, WITH authentication persistance:
-        This configuraiton will be able to obtain tokens via CLI
+        This configuraiton will be able to obtain tokens via CLI This is not advised if you are not using a cloud provider for the deployment

         >>> host@server$> python ./ctfcli/ ctfcli --adminusername moop --adminpassword password